MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-edit-tables.md

 5. When you're done, select **Create** to create the table.

-   The table designer will open when the newly created table ready for editing.
+   The table designer will open when the newly created table is ready for editing.

     > [!div class="mx-imgBorder"]
     > ![Table designer.](media/tables/table-designer-4.png)

 ## Edit an existing table

-Once a Dataverse table is created, you can start editing the table.
+When the Dataverse table is created, you can start editing the table.
 You can also add existing Dataverse tables to your app and edit those tables using the table designer.

 1. From the app authoring menu, select **Data**.